brunocaramelo/microapp-spring/README.md

 - http://localhost:8080/api/venues/2

-- Pagination parameter are optional and have a default values
+- Pagination parameters are optional and have a default values